 If your doctor changes your brand, strength, or type of cyclosporine, your dosage needs may change.
 Ask your pharmacist if you have any questions about the new kind of cyclosporine you receive at the pharmacy.

-Measure liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.
 Sandimmune oral solution may be mixed with milk, chocolate milk, or orange juice at room temperature to make the medicine taste better.
 Neoral "modified" (microemulsion) oral solution should be mixed with orange juice or apple juice that is at room temperature.

-While using cyclosporine, you will need frequent blood tests to be sure cyclosporine is not causing harmful effects.
-Do not miss any follow up visits to your doctor for blood or urine tests.
+While using cyclosporine, you will need frequent blood or urine tests to be sure cyclosporine is not causing harmful effects.

 Your condition may need to be treated with a combination of different drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person taking cyclosporine should remain under the care of a doctor.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.